Ongoing exhibition

 Le grenier du château was created as part of the exhibition Contes d’été (“Summer tales”) in 1990.
 This work is the fruit of the second collaboration between Christian Boltanski (1944 – 2021) and Annette Messager (b.1943).
 It requires the entire top floor of the museum.
 Covering an area of over 200m², the installation is composed of 12 rows of hanging sheets.

 On these sheets, Annette Messager has pinned miniature black-and-white pictures of body fragments and naive drawings.
 She has embroidered words like “uncertainty” and “jealousy”, and painted ghostly yet marvelous figures in animal blood.
-Christian Boltanski, for his part, hung several garments and designed the showcase at the entrance to the exhibition.

 In the words of the artists themselves, this poetic work is meant, above all, to evoke the attics of yesteryear, where laundry was hung out to dry, and which also constituted a favorite playground for children.